senryhuen/watched-series-tracker/README.md

 ## Disclaimer
 Refer to wiki for more about the database design and implementation details.

-*mainly a project for learning/practising, no intention for it to be majorly used
+*mainly a project for learning/practising, with no intention for it to be used